slalom-consulting-ltd/terraform-guidelines/README.md

 ### .pre-commit-config.yaml

 Has a standard set of pre-commit hooks for working with Terraform and AWS.
 You'll need to install the pre-commit framework https://pre-commit.com/#install.
-And after youve added all these file to your new repo, in the root of your new repository:
+And after you've added all these file to your new repository, in the root of your new repository:

 ``` bash
 pre-commit install